R1. Required Instruction

 e.
 Determine where targeted training in reading will take place, for example, in separate reading courses, high school equivalency classes, high school courses, or through applied academic skills training in career technical skills programs.

-f.
+g.
 Establish reading scores for placement of students into reading courses and programs.

-2. Include students who score 552 or below on the initial TABE (751 on TABE Español) in the pool for tracking learning gains as outlined in Appendix 501a.
+2. Administer follow-up TABE testing for students who test at EFL 4 or below on the initial TABE 11/12 Reading subtest and include these students in the pool for tracking learning gains as outlined in Appendix 501a.

-h.
+i.
 Place students in English Language Learner (ELL) classes based on TABE scores as specified in “Initial Testing: All Students” in Appendix 301.